Hands-on Gear Review

 The Pieps is one of the most intuitive beacons on the market.
-Switching from Send to Search and turning on your beacon couldn't be more obvious.
+Switching from send to search and turning on your beacon couldn't be more obvious.
 Slide the bar up or down and read "Off," "Search" or "Send" labeled on the bar.

 The Pieps range was typically around 65 meters, although often a little more with around 75 or more units displayed as the distance during optimal coupling.
 Pieps officially claims 50 meters as the max range.
 When testing the 3+ the max range was upper 30s, with Ortovox claiming a max range of 40 meters and the screen showing up to 44 units during optimal coupling.
 The only beacons with longer range where the Barryvox Pulse and Element and the Ortovox F1, which all start in analog mode, but even then they didn't have much more range than the Pieps DSP Tour.

-The Pieps has one of the faster processors of the beacons we tested, enabling the searchers to move a little quicker.
-This was obvious, with far more Pieps users coming straight in to their victim.
+The Pieps has one of the faster processors of all the beacons we tested, enabling the searchers to move a little quicker.
+This was obvious, with far more Pieps users coming straight into their victim.
 Many of the 3+ users would get off track just as they came in and be forced to go farther right or left during their bracketing.
 This was really the biggest drawback of the 3+: you can't move as quickly with it during both the course search (making the numbers get smaller), especially under 10 meters and while in the Fine search (IE bracketing).
-We felt the DSP Tour pretty darn close in speed to the BCA Tracker 2 and the Barryvox Pulse and Element.
+We felt the DSP Tour was pretty darn close in speed to the BCA Tracker 2 and the Barryvox Pulse and the Element.

-The DSP Tour along with the orginal DSP handles multiple burials the best in our review and lets you mark/flag a victim the most effectively before moving on to the next.
+The DSP Tour along with the orginal DSP handles multiple burials the best of all in our review and lets you mark/flag a victim the most effectively before moving on to the next.
 It has one of the more effective flagging features because it doesn't blind too large an area and can blind one beacon even if another beacon is close by, something that other beacons we tested struggled with.